 Allow them time and space

-Consider your own journey; you’ve been working on this issue for years!
-Although the issues your parents will work through are similar to those you’ve dealt with, the difference is that you’re ahead of them in the process.
+Consider your own journey; you’ve been thinking about this for a while!
+Although the things your parents will work through are similar to those you’ve dealt with, the difference is that you’re ahead of them in the process.
 Be patient.

 Separation And Loss

 Many families take the news as a temporary loss–almost as a death–of the son or daughter they have known and loved.
 Elizabeth Kubler-Ross describes the stages related to the death of a loved one as denial, anger, bargaining, depression and acceptance.
-Just as in grief, the first reaction of parents of gays and lesbians centers around separation and loss.
+Just as in grief, the first reaction of parents of LGBTQ+ kids centers around separation and loss.